King's College London: St Thomas' Campus

 The St Thomas' Campus is located at St Thomas' Hospital, named after St Thomas Becket, in Lambeth, facing the Houses of Parliament across the Thames.
 It carries out continuing medical and dental training as well as housing the Florence Nightingale Museum, an independent charity.

 Denmark Hill Campus

 The Denmark Hill Campus is situated in Camberwell in Southwark.
-It is the home of the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) and also houses parts of the dental institute and the faculty of medicine and life sciences.
+It is the home of the Institute of Psychiatry, Psychology and Neuroscience (IoPPN) and also houses parts of the dental institute and the faculty of life sciences and medicine.
 The students' union has a contact hub in the IoPPN.

 Other sites

 Halls of residence

 King's has halls of residence across central London.
 With the exception of the Stamford Street Apartments on the Waterloo Campus, these are separate sites from the college's campuses.

 Sports grounds

 The college has two sports grounds, at New Malden and Honor Oak Park in London.

 Shrivenham

 Whilst not a formal campus, King's retains an academic presence and estate at the Defence Academy of the United Kingdom in Shrivenham, Oxfordshire.
 Through its Defence Studies Department, King's has delivered professional military training to much of the UK armed services through the Joint Services Command and Staff College since 2000 under contract to the Ministry of Defence.